-In addition, in early 2016 we ceased new installations in Nevada in response to the elimination of net metering by the Public Utilities Commission of Nevada ("PUCN").
+In addition, in early 2016 we had ceased new installations in Nevada in response to the elimination of net metering by the Public Utilities Commission of Nevada ("PUCN").
 However, in September 2016, the PUCN issued an order making customers eligible for the prior net metering rules if they had installed a solar energy system or had submitted a net metering application prior to December 31, 2015.
 Furthermore, in June 2017, Nevada enacted legislation, AB 405, that restores net metering at a reduced credit and guarantees new customers receive the net metering rate in effect at the time they applied for interconnection for 20 years.
 As another example, in December 2016, the Arizona Corporation Commission ("ACC") issued a decision to eliminate net metering for new solar customers and replace it with a net-feed in tariff (a fixed export rate).
-In May 2018, Connecticut enacted legislation to end the state's net metering program upon the conclusion of the Residential Solar Investment Program, and replace it with two yet-to-be-determined rate structures.
-On June 28, 2019, legislation was signed into law delaying the implementation of these programs and continuing Connecticut's net metering program through the end of 2021.
+In 2019 Connecticut extended net metering through the end of 2021, after which two successor tariffs will take effect.
+On February 10, 2021 the Public Utilities Regulatory Authority issued an order creating the successor tariffs which will initially provide a net metering-equivalent value but in the future may be reduced on an annual basis as determined through a rate setting process.
 In November 2017, the Utah Public Service Commission ("Utah PSC") approved a settlement between the solar industry and Rocky Mountain Power, the main investor-owned utility in Utah.
 The agreement reduced the compensation customers receive for power exported to the grid by about 10% below the retail rate.
 The Utah PSC then initiated a case to quantify the value of power exported from behind-the-meter solar energy systems.
 In December 2020, after a three-year case, the Utah PSC established a new compensation rate at roughly 45% below the average retail rate.

-Some states set limits on the total percentage of a utility's customers that can adopt net metering.
-For example, South Carolina had a net metering cap that was eliminated in May 2019 when South Carolina enacted the Energy Freedom Act.
-The new law allows for regulatory review of net metering after two years, with changes to rate design to occur in June 2021.
-While Sunrun and Duke Energy have reached a settlement in South Carolina, the state's Public Service Commission has not yet approved the deal.
-Conversely, Dominion has filed an anti-net energy metering plan that we oppose strongly.
-Illinois has a threshold that triggers a commission process to determine what valuation of solar comes after net metering rate design.
+Some states set limits on the total percentage of a utility's customers that can adopt net metering or set a timeline to evaluate net metering successor tariffs.
+For example, South Carolina passed legislation in 2019 that required review of net metering after two years.
+In 2021, the SC Public Service Commission approved a portion of Duke Energy's proposal that maintains the net metering framework (with the final adoption pending) and rejected a proposal to eliminate net metering altogether.
+In 2021 legislation, Illinois changed its net metering threshold from a percentage of customers to a date certain (December 31, 2024) with a directed successor tariff.
 New Jersey currently has no net metering cap; however, it has a threshold that triggers commission review of its net metering policy.
 These policies could be subject to change in the future, and other states we serve now or in the future may adopt net metering caps.
 If the net metering caps in these jurisdictions are reached without an extension of net metering policies, homeowners in those jurisdictions will not have access to the economic value proposition net metering provides.
 Our ability to sell our solar service offerings may be adversely impacted by the failure to extend existing limits to net metering or the elimination of currently existing net metering policies.
 The failure to adopt a net metering policy where it currently is not in place would pose a barrier to entry in those states.
 Additionally, the imposition of charges that only or disproportionately impact homeowners that have solar energy systems, or the introduction of rate designs mentioned above, would adversely impact our business.